How Long Can You Keep an Employee in a “Temporary” Role….

 What is the status of the length of assignment issue today?

-As the dust settled it became clear that the truth surrounding the MS settlement was far different than the headlines had initially portrayed.
+As the dust settled it became clear that the truth surrounding the MS settlement was far different than the initial headlines.
 And even though the arguments of the ASA prevailed, the wake of the MS lawsuit still exists.
 We are still being asked by employers how long they can keep a temporary employee without putting themselves at risk.
 And our temporary employees are still asking how long their employer can keep them in a temporary role without breaking the law.

-What are employers doing to protect themselves from unexpected liabilities related to how they use and manage temps?
-What are best practices for the use of temporary staffing?
+What are employers doing today to make sure they are protected from unexpected liabilities related to how they use and manage temps?

 #1.
-Most employers are now obtaining all their non – core, interim, contract or temp employees thru third party employers – in most cases, thru companies traditionally employing and dispatching temporary or contract staff.
+Most employers are now obtaining their non – core, interim, contract or temp employees thru third party staffing agencies rather than hiring them directly.

-Some believe that had MS properly obtained all their temporary workers at the time of the lawsuit thru a third party employer, instead of hiring workers directly as 1099’s, it is possible that some of the mis-classification claims could have been avoided.
+Many analysts believe that had MS obtained all of their temporary workers at the time of the lawsuit thru a third party employer, instead of hiring many of their temporary workers directly classified as 1099s, it is possible that some of the mis-classification claims could have been avoided.

-“Safe harbor” policies, requiring hiring managers to use a third party staffing company to on board and pay any worker not formally attached to their core workforce have become a best practice as a way to avoid the risks associated with the employee classification process – an iteration of the Microsoft law suit.
-If, for example, an employer classifies a worker as a 1099 – “self employed”- and the IRS refutes that claim under audit, the employer is subject to back taxes, fines, and penalties which has been a noticeable source of revenue for the IRS over the last decade.
+The most prevalent “safe harbor” policy that large companies have implement forbid hiring managers from hiring a worker classified as a 1099…..requiring them to use a staffing agency to on board and pay inteirm workers, even those workers were sourced internally, not by the staffing agency per se.
+They do this to avoid the scenario where an employer classifies a worker as a 1099 – “self employed”- and the IRS later refutes that claim, subjecting the employer to back taxes, fines, and penalties.
 Employers want the peace of mind that comes from knowing that the applicable wages, payroll taxes and benefits costs are being calculated and paid by an employer other than themselves.

 Many local staffing companies, PACE included, have created low cost “payroll service” packages for employers who have a need for third party employer services for interim workers they have recruited directly.
 (See PACE’s Employer of Record service option)

 #2.
-It is now a best practice for employers to re write their key benefit plans to specifically exclude third party (i.e. staffing firm) employees.
+Employers are writing their key benefit plans to specifically exclude third party (i.e. staffing firm) employees.

-In 1999 MS didn’t have that exclusion in their benefit contracts, and had to learn the hard way.
-Today, most benefit administrators will automatically exclude workers who are the employees of third party employers from formal benefit documents.
+In 1999, Microsoft didn’t have any carve outs in their benefit contracts, and had to learn the hard way that easiest way to protect themselves from unanticipated benefit costs is to specifically exclude workers who are the employees of third party employers.

 #3.
 Employers are including information about how to manage workers from third party employers as part of supervisory training.

-The IRS now uses a 20 point test to determine the employer relationship – to decide who the employer is, really.
+The IRS is still using its infamous 20 point test to determine the employer relationship.
 To make sure that the employer responsibility stays with the staffing agency and doesn’t default back to the employer under audit, many employers are training their supervisors on temp management 101…

 - To limit their communications with temporary employees on any issue related to pay, length of assignment, benefit eligibility, employment status or work schedules, etc.

-- To allow, and in some cases require, representatives from their staffing vendors to be on site, working directly with their employees, as needed.
+- To allow, and in some cases require, representatives from their staffing vendors to be on site, communicating directly with their employees, as needed.

 - To provide feedback on performance thru the employee’s staffing vendors, not directly.